ifly6/Communique/README.md

 ## Changelog ##

-The following are the various changelogs from various version of Communique:
+The following are the various changelogs from various version of Commnuniqué:

 1. Version 1 comes in three flavours, Communiqué (GUI), Morse (old CLI), and Marconi (new CLI).
     - Communiqué has support for the keys, variable flags, and the saving and loading of the program configuration.
     - Morse does not do any of this.
 It only has support for a simple list of recipients without support for loading or saving of anything more than the client key.
     - Marconi is a headless client.
 It will only accept valid files from Communiqué and then read those files and use all the data in them.
-It does not write these files (other than updating their sent lists).
+It does not write these files (other than updating their sent-lists).
-    - Note that Morse will likely be phased out in favour of just Communiqué and Marconi. *Edit: Morse no longer exists.*
+    - Note that Morse will likely be phased out in favour of just Communiqué and Marconi. *Morse has been removed.*

 2. Version 2 is a change due to the introduction of a new operator which is written to file.
 The `->` operator, signifying 'in', cannot be parsed by version 1 parsers, and hence, necessitated a change in the version number.